 The internet is rife with fake positive reviews telling you how wonderful this non-existent product is so they can make a commission off of you.

 They've likely used their credit card to pay for the $579 Platinum membership fees and are desperate to try and claw some of that back.

 Can You Make Money With Instant Cash Solution?

-While it's possible you'll be able to dupe others into joining, making money with Instant Cash Solution is going to be an uphill struggle and chances are, you're going to give up in frustration and end up worse off than when you started.
+While it's possible you'll be able to dupe others into joining, making money with Instant Cash Solution is going to be an uphill struggle and chances are, you're going to get frustrated, give up and end up worse off than when you started.

 1. It's A Completely Unsustainable Business Model

 Pyramid schemes like Instant Cash Solution become unsustainable very quickly.

 Let's say, for example, that someone signs up as an ICS member and manages to find 6 other people to join his downline.
 These 6 then go on to recruit another 6 and so on before you've reached the size of a small town…